nbielak/studyguidenotes/web.md

     registries have interest in designing policy favorable to these groups

-    Rregistrars will push back on ICANN sometimes
+    Registrars will push back on ICANN sometimes

 ## End Users